-Issuu is partnering with Stripe, a leading online payments platform, so publishers can charge for their publications and collect credit and debit card payments from their readers.
+Issuu has a partnership with Stripe, a leading online payment platform, so publishers can charge for their publications and collect credit and debit card payments from their readers.

 NOTE: Issuu only supports 23 countries out of 34 supported countries by Stripe at this time.
 Click here to see a list of supported countries by Stripe.

 Connecting Your Issuu Account to Stripe

-When you set up your first publications for sale, you need to connect an existing Stripe account or create a new one for free.
+- When you set up your first publication for sale, you need to connect an existing Stripe account or create a new one for free

-You will be notified to set up the payment on several occasions when preparing your publication for sale (see the screenshot above and below).
+- You will be notified to set up the payments on several occasions while preparing your publication for sale (see the screenshot above and below)

-If you have a Stripe account already, enter the existing Stripe email.
-If not, enter the email you’d like to use, and we’ll create an account for you.
+- If you already have a Stripe account, enter the existing Stripe email.
+If not, enter the email you would like to use and we will create Stripe account for you

 NOTE: Before you can start accepting live payments, you need to confirm your Stripe email address.
 Stripe will send you a verification email.
 All you need to do is to verify the set up by clicking Confirm email address in the body of the email.

-We also suggest going to your Stripe account dashboard to see if everything checks out.
-There might be some details about your business that are missing and that you need to submit.
+We also suggest to check your Stripe account dashboard becaused there might be some details about your business that are missing and that you need to submit.

-If necessary, please contact Stripe support to learn why is your Stripe account disabled: https://support.stripe.com
+If required, please contact Stripe support to learn why is your Stripe account disabled: https://support.stripe.com